SamanKhalife/linux-Tutorial/TXT FILES/File-systems-Cocepts/LPIC1-101/-sys-.md

 # /sys/

-Great choice!
 The `/sys` directory is an essential part of the Linux filesystem, especially related to the system's hardware and kernel.
 Here’s a detailed explanation of `/sys`:

 ### Understanding the `/sys` Directory